datanel/transit_model/README.md

 cargo build --features=proj
 ```

-Now, you should be able to use the converter `kv12ntfs`.
+Now, you should be able to use the `kv1` module.
 Enjoy!

 ### Using PROJ
 If you want to use [PROJ](https://proj.org/) in your code, you can if you